-Harry crept down the stairs into the common room, one eye upon back of Katie’s head.
-He slipped through the huddles of students until he was right behind her.
+Harry crept down the stairs into the common room, one eye on the back of Katie’s head as he slipped through the huddles of students until he was right behind her sofa.

 Nev glanced up from where he clutched his transfiguration book.

-Katie groaned and twisted round with a growl.
+Katie twisted ‘round with a growl.
 ‘Stop shaking me.
 I don’t even have exams today.’

 ‘Oh, that’s right.’
 Harry gave her a few more shakes and a grin.
-‘You’re in the in between year, so you only get pretend tests.’
+‘You’re in the in-between year, so you only have pretend tests.’

 ‘Yes.’
 Katie waved her fist under his nose.
 ‘So stop, before I hit you.’

 Harry swung himself over the back of the sofa and slumped across the other half.
-Katie squirmed round and dropped her bare feet into his lap.
-Her red toenails gleamed in the light of the fire.
+Katie squirmed and dropped her bare feet into his lap, her red toenails gleaming in the light of the fire.

 ‘Aren’t you going to do any last minute revision?’
 Katie pointed at Nev.
 ‘He’s been cramming since about 4am.’